infobip/infobip-rtc-js-1.x-deprecated/README.md

 Here is an example of how to handle [`conference events`](https://github.com/infobip/infobip-rtc-js/wiki/Conference#on-conference).

-Let's assume that we do have an audio HTML elements with an id `conferenceAudio` and a video HTML elements with an id  `localVideo`.
+Let's assume that we do have an audio HTML element with the id `conferenceAudio` and video HTML elements with the ids `localVideo` and `localScreenShare`.
 ```
 conference.on('joined', function(event) {
   $('#conferenceAudio').srcObject = event.stream;